Are you interested in learning about bees or how to become a beekeeper?

 - If you have a smoker you are encouraged to bring it and learn to use it.

 - Bee stings are rare, but not impossible.
 By attending, you agree to sign a liability release and accept all responsibility for your own safety.
-As there is limited space around the hive, hive visit participation is extended to course attendees not guests or bystanders.
+As there is limited space around the hive, hive visit participation is extended to paid course participants only.
+No bystanders.

 ||We welcome guest presenters at our monthly meetings.
 If you have information relevant to beekeeping you would like to share, please contact us!|